Reid Outlines Way Forward in Iraq, Previews Democrats Iraq Amendment Monday, November 14, 2005

 * The ability of Iraq's Federal ministries and provincial and local governments to independently sustain, direct and coordinate Iraq's security forces

+The Benchmarks for Success.
 The Bush administration must also provide benchmarks by which their success can be measured.
 This includes the criteria by which to measure the progress being made and a schedule for meeting these conditions.

+A Plan for Bringing Our Troops Home.
 As it lays out a clear strategy with benchmarks, the Bush administration must also provide a campaign plan with estimated dates for the phased redeployment of our troops from Iraq as each condition is met, with the understanding that unexpected contingencies may arise.